chrisbtr/q-and-a/README.md

 #### Step 3 - Generating Prisma Client:
 - cd to the `server/prisma` directory
-- Run `prisma generate` to generates the Prisma Client based on the `server/prisma/schema.prisma` file.
+- Run `prisma generate` to generate the Prisma Client based on the `server/prisma/schema.prisma` file.

 #### Step 4 - Initializing the DB using `seed.ts`:
 - cd to the `server` directory